 Instinctual Thinkers inspire executional greatness

-I believe the best brands win because of the passionate and lasting love they have established with their most cherished consumers.
+The best brands win because of the passionate and lasting love they have established with their most cherished consumers.
 It is the smart, creative marketing execution that consumers see and touch, whether it is an innovative product, engaging advertising, exceptional service, or the overall experience with the brand.

 On the other hand, if you do not love the work, how can you ever expect your consumers to love your brand?
 Your experts will see your passion shining through.
-The best instinctual leaders use their gut-instincts to inspire creativity and judge which ideas will work.
+The best instinctual leaders use their gut instincts to inspire creativity and judge which ideas will work.
 They move fast, using their impulsive and intuitive gut feel.
 They choose emotion over logic.

 Consensus Socializers align everyone who works on the brand